epikuruz/application-cloud-workshop/slides/cf-spaces-and-orgs.md

 ## Complicated?

-It is simple.
+It is simple!
 Typically:

 * Org = Team
 * Space = Environment like "_test_", "_prod_" etc.
-* You push your apps and create service in given space
+* You push your apps and create service in the given space